Ultimate Dayton Real Estate Investing Guide for 2026

 Income Rates

-Median household and per capita income level is a helpful instrument to help you pinpoint the areas where the renters you need are residing.
-Improving salaries also tell you that rents can be adjusted throughout the life of the asset.
+Median household and per capita income level is a helpful instrument to help you find the markets where the tenants you are looking for are located.
+Rising salaries also tell you that rents can be raised throughout the life of the asset.

 Number of New Jobs Created